esl/elixirconf-eu-jekyll/_trainings/phoenix-application-security.md

 **Training prerequisites:**

-Prior experience with Elixir and Phoenix
+Prior experience with Elixir and Phoenix.